aaronphillips7493/CLAW/README.md

 https://github.com/aaronphillips7493/long-read-chloroplast-assembly
 ###

-1.Add your unique sample prefix(s) to the SAMPLES section of the Snakefile. e.g. for me, I had long reads from four populations of O. australiensis, and the fastq read files were named as follows:
+1. Add your unique sample prefix(s) to the SAMPLES section of the Snakefile. e.g. for me, I had long reads from four populations of O. australiensis, and the fastq read files were named as follows:
 Oaustraliensis-300131-flowcell-1-SQK-LSK109_guppy303_all.fastq,
 Oaustraliensis-keepriver-flowcell-2-SQK-LSK109_guppy303_all.fastq,